drshahizan/special-topic-data-engineering/assignment/data-scraping/submission/part2/StaticIP/Part2.md

 * [Conclusion](#Conclusion)

 ## Introduction

+Web scraping publication has become important for research and analysis.
+It allows researchers to gather and analyze large amounts of data efficiently.
+One valuable source for publication content is Google Scholar, a comprehensive search engine that indexes academic papers, theses, books and other sources.

-> Briefly introduce the topic of web scraping publication content and the importance of this type of data for research and analysis.
+In this assignment, we explored the process of web scraping publication content from Google Scholar and discussed the benefits of using libraries such as Beautiful Soup, Scrapy and Selenium.
+Besides, web scraping publication content also store it in database like MongoDB opens up a world of possibilities for research and analysis.

 ## Web Scraping Google Scholar